gicait/geoserver-rest/CONTRIBUTING.md

 # Guidelines

-1. Please use the pycurl or request library for the http request.
+1. Please use the request library for the http request.
 2. One feature per pull request.